AbdelrahmanMerdan/MyGamingList/README.md

 # MyGamingList

-An application that allows users to view popular games, rate/review, and communictate with the community.
+An application that allows users to view popular games, rate/review, and communicate with the community.

 Uses Steam Web API to gather game information.